Engelandvaarders and Refugees:

 give advice and leadership to the newspaper which had been doing badly since

-his departure.
 From 1936 Joop lived in the Netherlands with his wife, Lydia, and two

 daughters but continued his work as a journalist and warned